Employee Performance Evaluation Tells Them How They are Performing

-Typically these assessments are done at year end or on the employee's service anniversary.
+Typically these assessments are done at year-end or on the employee's service anniversary.
 That is, if you were hired in February, your evaluation is in February, and if you were hired in December, your evaluation is in December.
-Many companies tie their annual raises to the employee evaluation.
+Many companies tie their annual raises to employee evaluations.

 If your business does this and does evaluations based on your service anniversary, you can find that employees hired at the end of the year receive disproportionate raises compared to their coworkers.
 This happens when managers either use too much of their raise budget early in the year or save everything until the end when they must either use the money or lose it.

 Regular employee evaluation helps remind workers what their managers expect in the workplace.
 They provide employers with information to use when making employment decisions, such as promotions, pay raises, and layoffs.

 In a traditional employee evaluation, the manager or supervisor writes and presents the employee's contributions and shortcomings to the employee.
 The manager and employee then discuss improvements.
 Some organizations ask the employee to write a self-evaluation before the meeting.

 Self-evaluations are often critical to your good performance rating.
 Managers cannot possibly know everything you do every day.
 So a well-written self-evaluation with successes and complex projects listed can inform, or remind, your manager about the goals you've accomplished and the contributions you've made during the year.

 By writing this up, you can influence your manager's final decision about your performance rating.
 If you've received praise from clients, either internal or external, include them in your self-evaluation to let your manager know that others appreciate your work.

 The performance evaluation process in organizations is ongoing - every day - as the manager or supervisor observes and coaches each employee's performance.